 Have you ever wondered why a Rolex is so expensive?
 One of the world's most popular brands, these Swiss luxury watches are the envy of some and the must-have timepiece for others.
 But have you ever thought why, exactly, they demand such a high price tag?
 What makes them better?
 At the end of the day aren't they just a regular timepiece with the "classic" label markup?
 As it turns out you are not just paying for the name but also the "time" of a master craftsman in every watch.

-In the following article, we'll take a closer look at Rolex watches in general and one piece in particular, the Rolex Submariner.
+We'll take a closer look at Rolex watches in general and one piece in particular, the Rolex Submariner.
 Today, we will point out the rare intricacies, and by extension, help justify the price but of course you will be the judge of that.
 Only time will tell...

-We also hope that by the end of the article, you might well ask "Actually, why are they so cheap?".
+We also hope that by the end of the article, you might well ask "Actually, why are they so cheap?"